brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 considering in this project, can be found [here.](http://www.beeculture.com/u-s-honey-industry-report-2016/)

 The dataset is organized by state and year for the following features:
-- the number of colonies that produced honey
+- the number of colonies that produced honey;
-- the yield of honey per colony in pounds
+- the yield of honey per colony in pounds;
-- the total amount of honey in pounds produced in that state for the year, which is the product of the previous two features
+- the total amount of honey in pounds produced in that state for the year, which is the product of the previous two features;
-- the amount of honey in pounds that is held in reserve by producers and not sold that year
+- the amount of honey in pounds that is held in reserve by producers and not sold that year;
-- the price per pound of honey in dollars
+- the price per pound of honey in dollars; and
-- the value of the total amount honey produced in dollars, which is a product of honey production and price.
+- the value of the total amount honey produced in dollars, which is a product of honey production and price;

 # Goals